-I received my Ph.D. in Anthropological Sciences from Stony Brook University in 2014.
-My doctoral research focused on the nutritional ecology of wild female western lowland gorillas (Gorilla gorilla) at the Mondika Research Centre.
-Since graduating, my interests have expanded to include biodiversity, conservation, climate change, academic writing, STEM education, and outreach.
+I earned my Ph.D. in Anthropological Sciences (focus: primate behavioral ecology) from Stony Brook University in 2014.
+My research focuses on the links between female nutrition, foraging strategies, and social relationships in wild western lowland gorillas (Gorilla gorilla).
+I conducted my field work on gorillas at the Mondika Research Centre.
+Since graduating, my interests have expanded to include biodiversity, conservation, climate change, scientific writing, STEM education, and outreach.

-I recently developed and taught three complimentary field courses in environmental studies to American and Canadian University students in the summer of 2018.
-The field courses examined the ecology, conservation, and cultures of Iceland, while on an expedition in Iceland’s wildlands.
-We camped, hiked, and studied in a variety of habitats, including arctic tundra, lava fields, lakes, volcanic craters, black sand beaches, glaciers, and birch forest.
+I am proud of my work in developing and teaching three interdisciplinary field courses in environmental studies.
+My field courses examined the ecology, conservation, and cultures of Iceland, while on a cross-country expedition.
+The wilderness was our classroom, as we hiked, camped, and studied the arctic tundra, lava fields, lakes, volcanic craters, black sand beaches, glaciers, and birch forest.

 The study abroad program, offered by Wildlands Studies via Western Washington University, explored topics at the intersection of ecology, environmental studies, climate change, sustainability, renewable energy, and cultural anthropology.
 Students gained hands-on experience in identifying species, surveying plant diversity, and studying animal behavior.

-Is your institution looking for a professional with over 15 years of proven experience in teaching, research, program management, academic writing, science communication, community outreach, and administration?
+Is your institution looking for a professional with nearly 20 years of proven experience in teaching, research, program management, academic writing, science communication, community outreach, and administration?
 I welcome your messages via LinkedIn.